Organisations must become increasingly able to change quickly and easily.

 To conclude, large scale organisational change projects are broken down into a series of shorter steps or phases.

 Each step will deliver benefits and move the organisation to sustaining change.

 What’s more, it is urgency that sustains change and this is only possible when results are achieved rapidly.

 Not only does this give recognition and encouragement to those working hard to accomplish change it also builds faith in the change effort.

 David Feeny — a prominent British academic and authority on business transformation — first introduced the concept of dolphins not whales.

 It effectively shows people how sustaining change should be implemented.

 That is, creating a climate for change by increasing urgency and engaging and enabling the organisation through short-term wins.

 Dolphins, not whales is a great way to grasp what is at the heart of change.
 When leading change use this to win hearts and minds.

-What approach do you use to implement large-scale change?
-Do you take an incremental approach or favour the monolithic project?
-Please join the discussion.
+Great.
+But first, please explain what approach you use to implement large-scale change?
+Please join in the discussion.